Obstetric labor complication: Amniotic fluid embolism

-An amniotic fluid embolism (AFE) is a rare childbirth (obstetric) emergency in which amniotic fluid, enters the blood stream of the mother to trigger a serious reaction.
+An amniotic fluid embolism (AFE) is a rare childbirth (obstetric) emergency in which amniotic fluid enters the blood stream of the mother to trigger a serious reaction.
 This reaction then results in cardiorespiratory (heart and lung) collapse and massive bleeding (coagulopathy).

 Bleeding

-Obstetrical bleeding or hemorrhage, or heavy blood loss, is still the leading cause of death of birthing mothers in the world today, especially in the developing world.
-Heavy blood loss leads to hypovolemic shock, insufficient perfusion of vital organs and death if not rapidly treated.
-Blood transfusion may be life saving.
+Obstetrical bleeding is the leading cause of death in birthing mothers globally, especially in the developing world.
+Heavy blood loss may lead to hypovolemic shock, insufficient perfusion of vital organs and death if not rapidly treated.
+Blood transfusion may be life-saving.
 Causes of heavy bleeding during labour include placental abruption and uterine rupture.

-Cord prolapse
+Umbilical cord prolapse

 Umbilical cord prolapse occurs when the umbilical cord comes out of the uterus with or before the presenting part of the fetus.
 Umbilical cord prolapse should always be considered a possibility when there is a sudden decrease in fetal heart rate or variable decelerations, particularly after the rupture of membranes.
 With overt prolapses, the diagnosis can be confirmed if the cord can be palpated on vaginal examination.
 Without overt prolapse, the diagnosis can only be confirmed after a cesarean section, though even then it will not always be evident at time of procedure.